Skip to content

 4. Leverage your real estate agent’s knowledge.

 Agents spend much of their time negotiating back and forth between buyers and sellers.
-As a result, they understand which way the market “leans” and how to succeed when making an offer on a house.
+So they usually have a pretty good idea which way the market leans, and how to shape an offer accordingly.

 Ultimately, you have to make your own decision as to how much you’re willing to pay for a particular property.
 But it’s always good to have some professional guidance when making such decisions.